Skip to page content

 Should I still take my regular medication?

 Yes, but you will need to stop any blood thinning tablets.
-These include; aspirin, clopidogrel, warfarin, NOACs (apixaban, rivaroxaban, dabigatran) fondaparinux.
+These include; aspirin, clopidogrel, warfarin, DOACs (apixaban, rivaroxaban, dabigatran, fondaparinux).
 If you take any of these you will be asked to stop them before your biopsy.
 How long in advance will depend on the type of blood-thinner.

 Checklist

 Do not drive for the rest of the day.
-Ideally have someone pick you up after the procedure.
-Alternatively, get a taxi home but avoid public transport.
+You should arrange for someone to pick you up after the procedure.
+Alternatively, you can arrange for a taxi to take you home but you must avoid public transport.

 Cancelling your appointment